1. Tram number 28

 Striking a remarkable resemblance to the Golden Gate bridge in San Francisco, the 25th of April Bridge opened in 1966 to link Lisbon with the south banks of the Tagus (Tejo) river.

-Over 2 kilometres long and the main pillars are almost 200 metres tall.
+It's over 2 km long and the main pillars are almost 200m tall.
 One lane is made of wire mesh – allowing the bridge to expand as necessary.

 18. All change at the docks